HuskerOnline - Forward Yvan Ouedraogo to enter NCAA Transfer Portal

 Forward Yvan Ouedraogo to enter NCAA Transfer Portal

-The first offseason domino fell in Nebraska's offseason roster attrition as sophomore forward Yvan Ourdraogo is expected to enter his name into the NCAA Transfer Portal.
+The first offseason domino fell in Nebraska's offseason roster attrition as sophomore forward Yvan Ourdraogo officially entered his name into the NCAA Transfer Portal on Monday.

 The 6-foot-9, 245-pound native of Bordeaux, France, played in 54 games with 34 starts over the past two seasons, averaging 4.7 points and 5.3 rebounds per game for his career.